Strategy20 min read

 • Spot buying signals as they happen ("Looking for recommendations on project management software")

-• Engage with prospects when they're most active and receptive
+• Engage with prospects when they are most active and receptive

 • React to industry news and position your company as a thought leader